-Data from skills tests, surveys, and other assessment methods are used by units to inform decisions and make improvements.
+Data from a variety of assessment methods are used by units to inform decisions and make improvements.

-All units are expected to report results, actions, and follow-ups for their relevant outcomes within the university's assessment management system (TracDat).
-For majors and various administrative units, evidence of student learning, and how those data have been used to drive changes and make improvement, will be available in the actions and follow-up portion of their TracDat four-column report.
+All units are expected to report results, actions, and follow-ups for their relevant outcomes within the university's assessment management system, Nuventive Improve (TracDat).
+For majors and various administrative units, evidence of student learning, and how those data have been used to drive changes and make improvement, will be available in the actions and follow-up portion of the Nuventive Improve reports.

 In an effort to ensure that data are being reported and used to make improvements, Winston-Salem State adopted an annual assessment audit in 2008.
 The audit is intended to be a helpful exercise that keeps individuals involved in the assessment process and shows our accrediting bodies such as SACSCOC, that appropriate checks-and-balances are in place regarding the university's assessment activities.